Skip to Content Facebook Feature Image

 “There is a process in place and we look forward to the process unfolding according to the law,” Theriault campaign manager Shawn Roderick said.

-Golden, who had declared victory on Wednesday after some news organizations reported that he had won, insisted that the ranked choice process isn't necessary.
+Golden, who had declared victory on Wednesday after some news organizations reported that he had won, said the ranked choice process isn't necessary.
+His campaign said Friday that it will “participate in any Secretary of State process to determine election results."
+However, the campaign also said it objects to the inclusion of blank ballots in determining whether the ranked run-off is necessary.

 Maine has no mandatory recounts, even in close elections.
 But the state does allow candidates to request a recount.
 The state does not require a deposit for a recount if the margin of victory is 1% or less in congressional races.